 Why do you think Martinez chose a jar to depict a mythical animal associated with rain?

 Hypothesize what might be on the other side of this jar.
 Visit the Museum of Fine Arts, Houston to view it from all sides.

 A myth is similar to a folktale or fable.
 What fable might you use as inspiration to create a jar?
 How would your jar reflect the fable?

-Compare and contrast this jar to a Greek water jar, called a hydria.An example of a hydria at the MFAH can be found at:
+Compare and contrast this jar to a Greek water jar, called a hydria, in the MFAH's collection.

 Teach the steps for forming a coil pot by demonstrating the process.